lynnfaraday/aresmush.com/_root/tutorials/config/fs3skills_chargen.md

 ## max_skill_rating and max_attr_rating

 FS3 Attributes are rated from 1-5 (with 5 being Exceptional) and Skills are rated from 1-8 (with 8 being Legendary).
 Some games may not want to allow characters at the top end of the spectrum by setting these values lower than the maximum possible ratings.

+## allow_unskilled_action_skills

+The Unskilled level might not be necessary in every setting.
+See [everyman vs. unskilled](/fs3/fs3-3/chargen#unskilled) for details.
+To avoid confusion in chargen, the 'Unskilled' level is disabled by default.
+You can enable it by setting this setting to true.

 ## Guiding Maximums